Butterflies (Michael Jackson song)

-"Butterflies" is a song by American singer, songwriter, and dancer Michael Jackson.
+"Butterflies" is a song by American singer and songwriter Michael Jackson.
 It was written and composed by Andre Harris and Marsha Ambrosius, and produced by Jackson and Harris.
-The track appears on Jackson's tenth studio album, Invincible (2001), and is Jackson's final single from a studio album.
+The track appears on Jackson's tenth studio album, Invincible (2001).
 The song also appeared in The Ultimate Collection (2004).
 "Butterflies" is a midtempo ballad.
 The single received generally positive reviews from music critics; some music reviewers described the song as being one of the best songs on Invincible while others felt that it was a "decent track".

-The song was only released in the United States to radio airplay.
-It peaked at number fourteen on the Billboard Hot 100, and also charting at number two and thirty-six, respectively, on alternative Billboard charts in 2001 and 2002.
+The song was released in the United States only to radio airplay and peaked at number fourteen on the Billboard Hot 100.
 There was no music video released for the song.

 Background and development

 "Butterflies" was recorded by Michael Jackson in 2001 for his tenth studio album, Invincible, which was released the same year.
 The song was written by Andre Harris and Marsha Ambrosius, who is one half of the London bred neo-soul act Floetry, and was produced by Jackson and Harris.
+Harris commented on the single: "He's showing you, I'm still the Michael Jackson that did 'Billie Jean' and 'Rock with You' because 'Butterflies' really falls along those lines."

 Jackson first met Ambrosius and Natalie Stewart, who is also a member of Floetry, through John McClain, who is DreamWorks's senior urban executive and Jackson's manager.
 Stewart said she was surprised that Jackson invited her and Ambrosius to a studio and asked for their input on the recording of the track.
-She recalled in an interview with LAUNCH magazine, "It was incredible because he asked, he continually asked, 'Marsh, what's the next harmony?
+She recalled in an interview with Launch magazine, "It was incredible because he asked, he continually asked, 'Marsh, what's the next harmony?
 Girls, does this sound right?
 What do you think?
-Is this what you were looking for?
+Is this what you were looking for?'
 He was so open".

-When Ambrosius first met Jackson, it took a few minutes to calm down.
-She recalled to the same publication Stewart was interviewed by, "To begin with, I was kinda shook.
+Ambrosius recalled: "To begin with, I was kinda shook.
 Because you don't realize how you're going to feel until you're put in that situation.
 I had the tears in my eyes and got kinda nervous.
 But as I got into it, I realized it was work, it was a job.
 I had to vocally conduct a legend."
-Harris commented on the single, "He's showing you, I'm still the Michael Jackson that did 'Billie Jean' and 'Rock With You' because 'Butterflies' really falls along those lines."

-Unlike the previous single released from Invincible, a music video was not made to promote the song.
+Unlike "You Rock My World" and "Cry", a music video was not made to promote the song.
+A three-track commercial single of the song was scheduled for release on January 15, 2002, but its release was canceled.
+A remix of the song by Track Masters was released promotionally which features singer Eve.